-40 Preferably, this safety function shall be fulfilled at all times; if it is lost, it shall be re-established after a transient period.
+39 Preferably, this safety function shall be fulfilled at all times; if it is lost, it shall be re-established after a transient period.

-41 For the fulfilment (or re-establishment) of the fundamental safety functions in DEC A and DEC B, the use of mobile equipment on-site can be taken into account, as well as support from off-site, with due consideration for the time required for it to be available.
+40 For the fulfilment (or re-establishment) of the fundamental safety functions in DEC A and DEC B, the use of mobile equipment on-site can be taken into account, as well as support from off-site, with due consideration for the time required for it to be available.

-42 SSCs including their support functions and related instrumentation.

-- 4.4 A systematic process shall be used to review all units relying on common services and supplies (if any), for ensuring that common resources of personnel, equipment and materials expected to be used in accident conditions are still effective and sufficient for each unit at all times.
-In particular, if support between units at one site is considered in DEC, it shall be demonstrated that it is not detrimental to the safety of any unit. - 4.5 The NPP site shall be autonomous regarding supplies supporting safety functions for a period of time until it can be demonstrated with confidence that adequate supplies can be established from off site..
+- F4.2 It shall be demonstrated that SSCs41 (including mobile equipment and their connecting points, if applicable) for the prevention of severe fuel damage or mitigation of consequences in DEC have the capacity and capability and are adequately qualified to perform their relevant functions for the appropriate period of time. - F4.3 If accident management relies on the use of mobile equipment, permanent connecting points, accessible (from a physical and radiological point of view) under DEC, shall be installed to enable the use of this equipment.
+The mobile equipment, and the connecting points and lines shall be maintained, inspected and tested. - F4.4 A systematic process shall be used to review all units relying on common services and supplies (if any), for ensuring that common resources of personnel, equipment and materials expected to be used in accident conditions are still effective and sufficient for each unit at all times.
+In particular, if support between units at one site is considered in DEC, it shall be demonstrated that it is not detrimental to the safety of any unit. - F4.5 The NPP site shall be autonomous regarding supplies supporting safety functions for a period of time until it can be demonstrated with confidence that adequate supplies can be established from off site.